Huy-DNA/MPiSC/report/chapters/distributed-queues/index.typ

   ],
 ) <slotqueue-refresh-dequeue>

 `refreshDequeue`'s responsibility is to refresh the timestamp of the just-dequeued enqueuer to notify the enqueuer of the dequeue.
 It first reads the old timestamp of the slot (line 44) and the front element (line 46).
-If the SPSC is empty, the new timestamp is set to `MAX_TImESTAMP`, otherwise, it's the front element's timestamp (line 47).
+If the SPSC is empty, the new timestamp is set to `MAX_TIMESTAMP`, otherwise, it's the front element's timestamp (line 47).
 It finally tries to CAS the slot with the new timestamp (line 48).